-Note that there are upcoming changes to the definition of capital leases in Governmental Accounting Standards Board (GASB) Statement 87, which will take effect June 15, 2021.
-This upcoming change will classify essentially all leases as long-term leases and uses the term long-term lease as opposed to capital lease.
+Note that there are changes to the definition of capital leases in Governmental Accounting Standards Board (GASB) Statement 87, effective June 15, 2021.
+This change classifies essentially all leases as long-term leases and uses the term long-term lease as opposed to capital lease.
 For the purpose of capital budget request submissions this year, only leases that would be considered capital leases prior to changes in GASB Statement 87 should be submitted.
 This means only leases for a long duration covering a substantial portion of the useful life of the leased property, or that allow for the transfer of ownership of some portion of the property to the Commonwealth (lessee) at the expiration of the lease (e.g., option to buy, lease-acquisition, etc.) should be submitted as capital budget requests.
-New lease capital requests should also meet the criteria of the Chief of Staff's October 16 memo.

-In considering capital budget requests, agencies should also review any current short-term or long-term leases that will be subject to renewal within the next five years, as sometimes it may be more cost beneficial to build a new facility or buy an existing one than to enter into a lease.
+In considering capital budget requests, agencies also should review any current short-term or long-term leases that will be subject to renewal within the next five years, as sometimes it may be more cost beneficial to build a new facility or buy an existing one than to enter into a lease.
 Because the process for receiving approval and then purchasing or building a new facility takes several years, the lease vs. own analysis should be done well in advance of the renewal date of the existing lease.

 If a capital lease is due to expire within the next two years and the agency expects to exercise any option in the lease agreement to acquire the property, it should submit a request to acquire the property.
-Even if there is no cost, or only a nominal cost, for the property itself, there will likely be closing costs associated with any property acquisition.
+Even if there is no cost, or only a nominal cost, for the property itself, there likely will be closing costs associated with any property acquisition.
 Those costs should be included in the request.
 Ultimately, all property acquisitions are considered capital projects and must be authorized as such, regardless of whether any costs were to be incurred.